 Elizabeth WANG, Committee Member

-Elizabeth is a Korean Australian Solicitor and she is currently studying LL.M at University of Sydney.
-She specialises primarily in family law and migration law.
+Elizabeth is a Korean Australian Solicitor and she has recently completed GD in Law at University of Sydney.
+She practices primarily in family law and migration law.
 Previously, she worked in the fields of Information Technology (Computer Science) and Project Management in Orange Business Services and thus she has acquired extensive knowledge and experience from those professional areas.
 She has worked a NSW Branch Committee member of AALA since 2017.
 What inspired her to commit herself to this endeavour was her passion for cultural and gender diversity.
-She is proud to support cultural diversity in legal profession in AALA.
-Also she is an Executive Committee Member of WLA (Women Lawyers Association) since 2017 and the President of AAWA (Asian Australian Women Association).
-LLB, GDLP, GDT, GCTESOL, GDTH, GDPC.
+She is proud to support cultural diversity in legal profession in AALA and she is the President of AAWA (Asian Australian Women Association).

 Notice: This part is currently under construction and sorry for any inconvenience.